-A growing number of biblical scholars are saying that the allusions to the historical city of Jerusalem in the Book of Revelation are 'symbolic' and do not refer to a particular geographical location.
+A growing number of biblical scholars are saying that the allusions to the historical city of Jerusalem in the book of Revelation are 'symbolic' and do not refer to a particular geographical location.
 So complete is this 'spiritualization' of the city of Jerusalem in contemporary exegesis that the following conclusion fairly represents the majority: "There is therefore no teaching in John's Apocalypse concerning a specific future for Jerusalem...
 John's universal emphasis and his use of symbolism prevent a restricted application to Palestine".
 According to this approach, then, the prophecy of Revelation has nothing to reveal about the historical city of Jerusalem.

 In reality, however, the question of whether Revelation speaks about historical Jerusalem is far from settled.
-The greatest concentration of allusions to this city is to be found in chapter 11 (Rev 11,2.8.13), which is generally held to be among the most difficult.4 Furthermore, the hypothesis that Jerusalem is a symbol seems to have won academic approval by supposition rather than by solid textual evidence: "It is highly unlikely", writes one influential scholar, "that in Revelation 11:1-2 John intends to speak literally of the temple which had been destroyed in AD 70 and the earthly Jerusalem, in which he nowhere else shows any interest.
-He understands the temple and the city as symbols of the people of God".5 Other scholars arrive at similar conclusions by presuming that everything in
+The greatest concentration of allusions to this city is to be found in chapter 11 (Rev 11,2.8.13), which is generally held to be among the most difficult.
+Furthermore, the hypothesis that Jerusalem is a symbol seems to have won academic approval by presupposition rather than by solid textual evidence: "It is highly unlikely", writes one influential scholar, "that in Revelation 11:1-2 John intends to speak literally of the temple which had been destroyed in A.D.
+70 and the earthly Jerusalem, in which he nowhere else shows any interest.
+He understands the temple and the city as symbols of the people of God".
+Other scholars arrive at similar conclusions by presuming that everything in Revelation is purely symbolic.
+Another scholar suggests we should take this view simply because it is easier.
+Arguments of this kind cannot seriously be accepted as evidence for a wholly symbolical reading of the historical place known as Jerusalem.

 1 In a survey of commonly available commentaries and monographs, 21 propose the symbolical and 12 the literal interpretation of the allusions to Jerusalem in Rev 11.
-It is instructive to note that the spiritualization of Jerusalem, here, clearly parallels the allegorical interpretation of other subjects in the same passage (Rev 11,1-13), such as the two witnesses and the two time periods (1260 days and 42 months).
+It is instructive to note that the spiritualization of Jerusalem here clearly parallels the allegorical interpretation of other subjects in the same passage (Rev 11,1-13), such as the two witnesses and the two time periods (1260 days and 42 months).

-2 P.W.L.
-Walker, Jesus and the Holy City: New Testament Perspectives on Jerusalem, Grand Rapids /Cambridge, UK: Eerdmans 1996, 262.
+2 P.W.L.Walker, Jesus and the Holy City: New Testament Perspectives on Jerusalem, Grand Rapids /Cambridge, UK: Eerdmans 1996, 262.

-3 It should be noted, though, that Christian theologians continue to grapple with the complex and divisive theological aspects of the city.
+It should be noted, though, that Christian theologians continue to grapple with the complex and divisive theological aspects of the city.
 Recent efforts include the important attempt by Walker to formulate a credible biblical theology of Jerusalem in the penultimate chapter of his study Jesus and the Holy City.
 Similar intentions guide the recent work by Alain Marchadour and David Neuhaus: "This book poses the question of the Land afresh: is it possible to develop a coherent Christian understanding of the Land that takes all the various diverse and complex factors into account and moves beyond partisan and, consequently, partial perspectives?"
-The Land, the Bible and History: Toward the Land that I Will Show You, New York: Fordham University Press 2007.
-2.
+The Land, the Bible and History: Toward the Land that I Will Show You, New York: Fordham University Press 2007, 2.

-4 E.g., Ugo Vanni writes: "L'autore riprende il discorso su Gerusalemme in uno dei contesti notoriamente più difficili e discussi: l'episodio cosiddetto dei due testimoni del capitolo 11", L'Apocalisse: Ermeneutica, Esegesi, Teologia, Bologna: Centro Editoriale Dehoniane 1988, 374.
+4 E.g. Ugo Vanni writes: "L'autore riprende il discorso su Gerusalemme in uno dei contesti notoriamente più difficili e discussi: l'episodio cosiddetto dei due testimoni del capitolo 11", L'Apocalisse: Ermeneutica, Esegesi, Teologia, Bologna: Centro Editoriale Dehoniane 1988, 374.